DataDevv/CarGoesVroom/README.md

 ## About The Game

-In Dasher Blitz, you navigate as a miniature car in a world that seems enormous.
-Your goal is simple - pick up orders from various restaurants and deliver food to the right houses.
-Our project is a driving simulator game that will allow for a single-driver vehicle that will be able to detect and avoid collisions in a realistic way.
-It would also include playability features to allow users to improve in speed  and agility performance over time and through multiple runs of the game.
-The ability to improve in game mechanics and achieve higher speeds and an observable increase in each performance would allow users to enjoy a process of continual growth within the game.
-The project’s outcome is to produce a driving simulation game that is able to entertain primary users and provide an enjoyable gaming experience.
+In Dasher Blitz, you navigate as a miniature car in an enormous world.
+Your goal is simple - pick up orders from various restaurants and deliver food to suitable houses.
+Our project is a driving simulator game that will allow for a single-driver vehicle that will be able to detect and avoid collisions realistically.
+It would also include playability features, allowing users to improve speed and agility performance over time and through multiple game runs.
+The ability to improve in-game mechanics and achieve higher speeds and a noticeable increase in each performance would allow users to enjoy a process of continual growth within the game.
+The project’s outcome is to produce a driving simulation game that can entertain primary users and provide an enjoyable gaming experience.

 ## Features